 You can trade Pfizer shares directly or use CFDs.
 These allow investors to speculate on stock prices and trade with leverage in pursuit of bigger gains.
 CFDs trading is explained further in the next section, but it is worth noting that beginners should avoid trading with leverage.
 It comes with large risks and is best left to experienced investors.

 When it comes to investing in any stock, the two options you have are share dealing and trading.
 Which one of these methods to opt for largely depends on your investment timeline, with investors focussing on the long term tending to go for share dealing, and those looking for short term gains pursuing an aggressive trading strategy.

 Here’s a quick summary of the two approaches, and the pros and cons of each.

-Share dealing refers to the practice of buying and holding shares in a particular company over the long term.
+Share dealing refers to the practice of holding shares in a particular company over the long term.
 When investing like this, you’re seeking to profit either by receiving dividend payments or an increase in the stock’s price over time.

 When investing your money this way, it is important to do thorough fundamental analysis of the company in which you are investing.
 You want to put your money in a stock you believe will trend upwards over time, even if there is some market volatility along the way, rather than get distracted by shorter term peaks and troughs.

 - Can build wealth over time to achieve financial goals

 - Don’t need to be very reactive to short-term market movements

 - Some stocks will give you an income via consistent dividend payments.